The Adventures Of John And Ellen

 This vacation started because of memories of the Natchez Trace Parkway during a college education trip (many years ago).
 We decided to fly into Jackson Miss, and spend 3 days in Vicksburg, followed by 3 days in Natchez... of course with some driving on the Natchez Trace.

-Is Natchez worth it?
+Is Natchez: Is it worth it?

 a) The northern general who oversaw the occupation of Natchez told his troops: "No looting, no burning, no pillaging."
 So the city was not destroyed, like Vicksburg was in their siege.

 b) In the early 1800s, Natchez had the highest per capita percentage of millionaires of any city in the USA.
+HALF of all the millionaires in the U.S.A. lived in Natchez.
+That equates to a current net worth of over 100 million.

 So, many of those fabulous mansions are still standing, most are like museums.
+AND, every story is different.
+You'll learn something new no matter how many historic homes you visit.

-c) There are several golf courses in Natchez, which means: better tourists, nicer accommodations, better restaurants, more music, and well, just a nice small tourist town.
+c) There are several golf courses in Natchez, which means: 1) better tourists, 2) nicer accommodations, 3) better restaurants, 4) more music, and well, just a nice small tourist town.

-Getting There & Where to stay
+Getting There & Where to stay (or not)

-We picked an AirBnB just north of downtown (PS "downtown" is an easily walk-able area, about 3/4 mile by a few blocks), so walking to town was easy.
+In 2022 we picked an AirBnB just north of downtown (PS "downtown" is an easily walk-able area, about 3/4 mile by a few blocks), so walking to town was easy.

 Eating out & Drinking